oblac/jodd-site/doc/props.md

 triple-quotes is considered as a value, so new line does not need to be escaped.

-### useActiveProfilesWhenResolvingMacros

-Defines if active profiles should be used when resolving macros (default) or if macros should be resolved using profile of a target key.

 ## IntelliJ IDEA plugin

 There is [IntelliJ IDEA plugin][1] that provides support for *Props* files.
 For now, this support is very basic, but it will be enhanced in time.
+Feel free to improve it :)

 [1]: http://plugins.intellij.net/plugin/?idea&id=5984